We are thrilled to welcome you to Norwich University, home of the Cadets and birthplace of ROTC.

 Contact the mailroom at 802-485-2205 or mailroom@norwich.edu for details.

-• Training expectations: You must be mentally and physically prepared for Rook Initial Entry Training.
-Review the training expectations PDF.
-If you decide the Corps lifestyle is not for you, talk to your admissions counselor about starting as a civilian student and joining the corps in your second year.
+• Training Expectations: You must be mentally and physically prepared for Rook Initial Entry Training.
+Review training expectations.
+If you decide the Corps lifestyle is not for you, talk to your admissions counselor about starting as a civilian student and possibly joining the Corps in your second year.

-• Physical fitness readiness: Begin conditioning now.
-The fitness test includes hand-release push-ups, plank, and a two-mile run.
-Check back soon for a Rook Fitness Program designed by Norwich’s strength and conditioning coach.
+• Physical Fitness Readiness: Begin conditioning now!
+The Corps of Cadets fitness test includes hand-release push-ups, plank, and a two-mile run.
+View the NU CC fitness program.

 Special arrival instructions